jordanbell2357/how-to/hdfs.md

 10010001,17,30 to 34 years
 ```

-(I had to remind myself that Hadoop `-head` displays first kilobyte of file, not a fixed number of lines.)
+(We remind ourselves that `hadoop fs -head` displays the first kilobyte of a file, not a fixed number of lines.)